 The Milwaukee County District Attorney’s Office did not oppose Stinson’s motion to overturn his conviction.
 On January 30, 2009, Circuit Judge Patricia McMahon granted the motion, and Robert Lee Stinson, then 44, was freed and his conviction was vacated.
 He had served more than two decades in prison for a crime DNA evidence proves he didn’t commit.
 After his release, the District Attorney’s office had six months to decide whether or not to retry him.
 Finally, at a hearing on July 27, 2009, prosecutors, after undertaking their own investigation, dropped all charges against Stinson.

 Since his release, Stinson has moved into his sister’s Milwaukee home with her children.
 He also plans on writing a book about his wrongful conviction.
+He received $25,000 from the state of Wisconsin (the maximum allowed under the Wisconsin compensation law) and the state legislature approved a special bill that awarded him an additional $90,000 in 2014.
+He also filed a federal civil rights lawsuit that was dismissed in 2015.

 On April 23, 2012, Moses Price Jr., 51, was charged with second-degree murder for the murder of Cychosz after he was linked to the killing by DNA found on the victim's clothing.
 Price, who is serving a 35-year sentence for a 1991 murder of a Milwaukee man, also gave a statement to authorities that he followed the victim after she got off a bus, then had a "blackout" and when he came out of it, he was on top of the woman and had a knife in his hand.